melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 #### Conversion functions

-Use `@bs.deriving jsConverter` on a variant type to create converter functions that allow to transform back and forth between JavaScript integers and Melange variant values.
+Use `@deriving jsConverter` on a variant type to create converter functions that allow to transform back and forth between JavaScript integers and Melange variant values.

-There are a few differences with `@bs.deriving accessors`:
+There are a few differences with `@deriving accessors`:

 - `jsConverter` works with the `bs.as` attribute, while `accessors` does not
 - `jsConverter` does not support variant tags with payload, while `accessors`